nhan0504/CS326/team/m2/features.md

 - Wear frequency by category (e.g., tops, bottoms, shoes)
 - Share option to share the stat with others

 Users can also set personal goals, such as reducing the cost-per-wear of certain items or redistributing the use of their wardrobe more evenly.
 The dashboard can suggest decluttering or donating rarely worn items to encourage more mindful consumption.
+Users can also download the graphs.

 **Point Value:** 4